sysid blog

 bkmr add https://useful-docs.com

-# Add a code snippet with editor integration
+# Add a code snippet interactively

 bkmr add -t snippet -e

-# Add a shell command for later reuse
+# Add a shell command for execution

 bkmr add "docker run --rm -it -v $(pwd):/app node:16" -t command